Sovereignty of God in Christianity

 Sovereignty of God in Christianity can be defined as the right of God to exercise his ruling power over his creation.
-Sovereignty can include also the way God exercises his ruling power.
-However this aspect is subject to divergences notably related to the concept of God's self-imposed limitations.
-The correlation between God's sovereignty and human free will is a crucial theme in discussions about the meaningful nature of human choice.
+Sovereignty can also include the way God exercises his ruling power.
+However, this aspect is subject to divergences notably related to the concept of God's self-imposed limitations.
+The correlation between God's sovereignty and human free will is a central theme in discussions about the meaningful nature of human choice.

 Definition

 God's sovereignty in Christianity can be defined as the right of God to exercise his ruling power over his creation.
 The way in which God exercises his power is subject to differing views.

 Calvinists generally see God's exercise of power as an intrinsic and inseparable part of his sovereignty.
-Non-Calvinists may either understand this exercice of power as part of sovereignty or treat it separately under the idea of divine providence.
+Other Christians may either understand this exercise of power as part of sovereignty or treat it separately under the idea of divine providence.

 The sovereignty of God must be distinguished from God's eternal attributes.
 For example, God's omnipotence is his quality of having unlimited power.
 This attribute is not contingent upon something else other than God himself, and is therefore one of his eternal attributes.
 God's sovereignty, as the right to exercise his ruling power over his creation, is contingent upon his creation.
 God's sovereignty only takes effect once creation exists for it to be expressed upon.
 If the sovereignty of God is considered one of his attributes, it is a temporal one.
 God's sovereignty should then be seen as his right to express his eternal attribute of omnipotence over his creation qualified by his other eternal attributes such as omnibenevolence and omniscience.

-Theological views

 Historical developments

 Throughout history, Christian theologians have advocated for a free-will theodicy.
 Besides, the question whether God's way of expressing his sovereignty is consistent with meaningful human decisions which are free from compulsion is a significant theological question in Christianity.
 The debate on this question was first clearly expressed by Augustine of Hippo in the 4th century.
 The debate has continued through various forms notably through the Calvinist-Arminian debate until today.
 Theologians have subsequently articulated various perspectives on how God's exercise of sovereignty corresponds to distinct self-imposed limitations.

+Theological views

 Early Christian views

-The Greek church fathers believed in classical free will theism and opposed theological determinism as a means of exercising God's sovereignty.
-For instance, Saint Maximus the Confessor (c.
-580 – 13 August 662) argued that because humans are made in the image of God, they possess the same type of self-determinism as God.
-The theological tradition before Augustine (354 – 430) uniformly emphasizes the freedom of the human will.
-However, Augustine expressed God's sovereignty as his continuous control and unifying governance over the universe.
+The theological tradition before Augustine (354 – 430) largely emphasizes the freedom of the human will.
+However, Augustine articulated God's sovereignty in terms of his continuous control and unifying governance of the universe.
+In contrast, the Greek church fathers generally rejected theological determinism as a means of exercising divine sovereignty and affirmed a classical free will theism.
+For example, Saint Maximus the Confessor (c.
+580 – 662) argued that, because humans are created in the image of God, they possess a form of self-determination analogous to God's own.
+Similarly, John of Damascus (c.
+675 - 749) maintained that God's sovereignty does not override human self-determination but allows human freedom to operate within divine providence.